jhucsf/fall2019/hw/hw5.md

 ./hexTest
 ```

-**Extremely important guidance**: Writing complete programs in
+**Important advice**: Writing complete programs in
 assembly language is hard.
 Using unit tests, you can adopt a
 test-driven approach where you implement one assembly language
 function at a time, and test them to ensure correct operation.
 *Using this approach will make developing the `hex` program vastly
 easier.*

 Here is a concrete example.
-One useful function for the hexdump
+A useful function for the hexdump
 program is one that converts a byte value to a two-digit hex number.
 In assembly language, we could define this function like this: